RichardNooooh/parquet-go/README.md

 infrastructure work, and I am itching to write actual code.

 Here are some of the goals I would like to achieve for this project.
-- [ ] Learn basic Golang constructs with standard I/O
+- [x] Learn basic Golang constructs with standard I/O
     - [x] Go through "A Tour of Go"
 - [ ] Write basic decoder for uncompressed Parquet files
+    - [ ] Write footer metadata reader with generated Go-Thrift library
 - [ ] Write test cases and compare results with the established Apache Parquet-Go implementation
 - [ ] Use Golang coroutines (Goroutines) to vertically scale decoding
 - [ ] Write basic encoder for uncompressed Parquet files (CSV -> Parquet)